kokkos/kokkos-kernels/docs/source/API/sparse/bsr_matrix.rst

    * - :ref:`blockDim`
      - Returns the dimension of the blocks stored in the matrix.

+   * - :ref:`numPointRows <bsrmatrix_numPointRows>`
+     - Returns the number of point rows in the matrix.

+   * - :ref:`numPointCols <bsrmatrix_numPointCols>`
+     - Returns the number of point columns in the matrix.

    * - :ref:`nnz`
      - Returns the number of structural non-zero values in the matrix (some of these might actually store zero).